Mill Watt (she/they)

 I completed my professional placement at a local counselling service based in Kidderminster.
 I have worked as a crisis helpline volunteer, and as a project coordinator for a counselling agency.
 Prior to my training as a counsellor, I worked in public libraries for over 10 years.

-I identify as neurodivergent and queer, and have reflected on how these identities intersect personally.
+I identify as neurodivergent and queer, and reflect regularly on how these identities intersect for me personally.
 I may refer to my life experiences as a relational support in therapy, whilst exploring the unique configurations of identity within each person.

 Member Organisations